Butte 4-H County Council

 What is the Butte 4-H County Council?

 The Butte 4-H County Council is a group which makes local decisions and policy regarding 4-H in Butte County.
-This group is made up of active, ex-officio, and honorary members.
+This group is made up of active, ex-office, and honorary members.
 The Council has an executive officer panel made up of active members, including President, Vice President, Treasurer, Secretary, and Reporter/Historian.

 Active members must be appointed 4-H adult volunteers or Senior 4-H youth members.
-Ex-officio members are the County Director, 4-H Advisor, or 4-H Program Representative.
-Honorary members may be appointed by the County Director or Council for individuals who are not active or ex-officio members and have made an outstanding contribution to the 4-H program.
+Ex-office members are the County Director, 4-H Adviser, or 4-H Program Representative.
+Honorary members may be appointed by the County Director or Council for individuals who are not active or ex-office members and have made an outstanding contribution to the 4-H program.

-Active members have the power to vote, while ex-officio and honorary members are allowed to voice their opinions, but not vote.
+Active members have the power to vote, while ex-office and honorary members are allowed to voice their opinions, but not vote.

 What does the Council do?

 The Butte 4-H County Council is responsible for making and amending local 4-H policy.
 State 4-H policy cannot be changed and must be observed, but local policy regarding the Butte County 4-H Program can be made and changed by the Council.

 Common policies and changes that are made often have to do with 4-H County Events, 4-H Fair Requirements, and Council budgeting.